-Zamora is a Spanish council and city located between the center and the northwest of the Iberian Peninsula.
+Zamora is a Spanish city located between the center and the northwest of the Iberian Peninsula.
 It is the capital of the province with the same name in the autonomous region of Castilla y León, near the border with Portugal, and it is 652 meters above sea level.

 The old town in Zamora has been acknowledge as a historic-artistical site since 1973.
-Its center -long and enclosed with walls- lies on a wide, rocky high land at an altitude of 26 to 32 meters, near the border with Portugal and at the Duero river bank.
+Its center -with a long shape and almost fully enclosed by walls- lies on a wide, rocky high land at an altitude of 26 to 32 meters, near the border with Portugal and at the Duero river bank.

-If something in Zamora is to be highlighted, that is its set of monumental buildings, one of the most important of the Iberian peninsula and even of Europe.
-It has been requested for it to be acknowledged as an European heritage site.
-This Romanesque ensemble consists of the cathedral (with a dome whose decoration resembles scales), 24 churches, a castle, walls, a bridge, two palaces and nine houses.
+Its set of monumental buildings is particularly noteworthy, being one of the most important of the Iberian peninsula and even of Europe(it has been requested for it to be acknowledged as an European heritage site).
+This Romanesque ensemble consists of the cathedral, 24 churches, a castle, walls, a bridge, two palaces and nine houses.

 Because of these monumental buildings, Zamora is considered the "city of the Romanesque".
-15 of the temples are listed as a "Property of Cultural Interest", including some of later architectural styles.
-Furthermore, its set of 19 modernist buildings is significant, as it makes Zamora the only city with this kind of buildings in the Spanish countryside apart from Teruel.
+15 of these temples are listed as a "Property of Cultural Interest", including some of later architectural styles.
+Furthermore, its set of 19 modernist buildings is quite significant, making Zamora the only city with this kind of buildings in the Spanish countryside apart from Teruel.
 Among its festivities we can stand out the celebration of Holy Week, declared of International Tourist Interest.